open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 it will be treated as _(instrument name == "Foobar") AND (instrument type is Histogram)_.

-The SDK MUST accept a `name` as a criterion.
+The SDK MUST accept the following criteria:

+* `name`: The name of the Instrument(s) to match.
 This `name` is evaluated to match an Instrument in the following manner.

   1. If the value of `name` is `*`, the criterion matches all Instruments.
   2. If the value of `name` is exactly the same as an Instrument, then the criterion matches that instrument.

   Additionally, the SDK MAY support wildcard pattern matching for the `name` criterion using the following characters.

   * A question mark (`?`): matches any single character
   * An asterisk (`*`): matches any number of any characters including none

   If wildcard pattern matching is supported, the `name` criterion will match if the wildcard pattern is evaluated to match the Instrument name.

   If the SDK does not support wildcards in general, it MUST still recognize the special single asterisk (`*`) character as matching all Instruments.

-The SDK MAY also accept the following criteria:
+  Users can provide a `name`, but it is up to their descretion.
+Therefore, the instrument selection criteria parameter needs to be structured to accept a `name`, but MUST NOT obligate a user to provide one.

-* `type`: If the value of `type` is the same as an Instrument's type, then the criterion matches that Instrument.
+* `type`: The type of Instruments to match.
+If the value of `type` is the same as an Instrument's type, then the criterion matches that Instrument.

+  Users can provide a `type`, but it is up to their descretion.
+Therefore, the instrument selection criteria parameter needs to be structured to accept a `type`, but MUST NOT obligate a user to provide one.
 * `unit`: If the value of `unit` is the same as an Instrument's unit, then the criterion matches that Instrument.

+  Users can provide a `unit`, but it is up to their descretion.
+Therefore, the instrument selection criteria parameter needs to be structured to accept a `unit`, but MUST NOT obligate a user to provide one.
 * `meter_name`: If the value of `meter_name` is the same as the Meter that created an Instrument, then the criterion matches that Instrument.

+  Users can provide a `meter_name`, but it is up to their descretion.
+  Therefore, the instrument selection criteria parameter needs to be structured to accept a `meter_name`, but MUST NOT obligate a user to provide one.
 * `meter_version`: If the value of `meter_version` is the same version as the Meter that created an Instrument, then the criterion matches that Instrument.

+  Users can provide a `meter_version`, but it is up to their descretion.
+  Therefore, the instrument selection criteria parameter needs to be structured to accept a `meter_version`, but MUST NOT obligate a user to provide one.
 * `meter_schema_url`: If the value of `meter_schema_url` is the same schema URL as the Meter that created an Instrument, then the criterion matches that Instrument.

+  Users can provide a `meter_schema_url`, but it is up to their descretion.
+  Therefore, the instrument selection criteria parameter needs to be structured to accept a `meter_schema_url`, but MUST NOT obligate a user to provide one.

 The SDK MAY accept additional criteria.
 For example, a strongly typed language may support point type criterion (e.g. allow the users to select Instruments based on whether the underlying number is integral or rational).
+Users can provide these additional criteria the SDK accepts, but it is up to their descretion.
+Therefore, the instrument selection criteria parameter can to be structured to accept the criteria, but MUST NOT obligate a user to provide them.

 #### Stream configuration